Exemption from military service in Israel: Impact on civilian life

 An individual's military service is usually a topic of discussion in many job interviews in Israel, and is information job seekers usually would add to their resume.
 Nevertheless, in 2003 the Regional Court in Tel Aviv declared that the requirement of military service as a precondition to be hired for a position constitutes discrimination and is forbidden if military service is not relevant for that position.
 The Israeli Equal Opportunities Act (חוק שוויון ההזדמנויות בעבודה) was revised in the mid 1990s to prohibit employers from asking candidates about their military profile in the IDF.
-Nevertheless, legally there is as yet no prohibition against questions regarding an individual's military service or the fact that he did not enlist in the military - information which might be used later on as part of the many considerations which would contribute to an interviewer's decision not to hire the individual.
+Nevertheless, legally there is as yet no prohibition against questions regarding an individual's military service or the fact that they did not enlist in the military - information which might be used later on as part of the many considerations which would contribute to an interviewer's decision not to hire the individual.

 In the years since the Equal Opportunities Act was revised, and despite the changes in the Israeli public regarding military service, there is still largely a negative attitude toward those who have not served in the IDF.
 As an example, a substantial proportion of the employment ads in the newspapers state explicitly that only candidates who have carried out "full military service" will be considered for that position.

+Exemption expiration

+In June 2023, blanket military service exemptions for ultra-Orthodox yeshiva students expired.
+This meant that the IDF could conscript anyone eligible for military service, including ultra-Orthodox citizens.
+Right before the expiration, a cabinet resolution passed that extended the no-draft policy for another 10 months, while it decided on how best to proceed.
+After the October 7th attacks, the government failed to pass any subsequent laws regarding conscription exemption.
+Subsequently, the Movement for Quality Government in Israel petitioned that the lack of exemption should result in enforcement of conscription of ultra-Orthodox Israelis.

+In June 2024, the Supreme Court of Israel declared any continued exemption of IDF conscription unlawful.
+The ruling had caused officials in the ultra-Orthodox Shas party to urge potential conscripts in July 2024 to ignore any call-ups from the IDF and protests.
+During at least one protest protestors attacked both law enforcement and the vehicle of Minister Yitzhak Goldknopf.

+In July 2024, the army began drafting 3,000 Haredi men.
+In mid November 2024 it was announced that Israeli military officials had issued 1,126 arrest warrants for ultra-Orthodox Jewish conscripts who had not responded to drafting orders, those who continued to not cooperate could declared a draft dodger and banned from foreign travel and risk of arrest.